rjjfox/rjjfox.github.io/_posts/2020-07-23-thinking-fast-and-slow.md

 - The Anchoring Effect - we are all influenced by numbers in many incredible and subconscious ways (this effect astounded me)
 - The Halo Effect - if we like someone, we are more likely to think better of them in many ways that we actually have no reason to

 This really only scratches the surface of some of the incredible things in the book.
-I read *Thinking Fast and Slow* as an eBook and I will purchasing the paperback now that I'm home so that I can flick through it and be reminded of the incredible cognitive biases our minds come up with.
+I read *Thinking Fast and Slow* as an eBook and will be purchasing the paperback now that I'm home so that I can flick through it and be reminded of the incredible cognitive biases our minds come up with.